kalisio/kApp/docs/guides/customizing/tour.md

 Here is a quick rundown of the *key concepts* to handle when you're just starting to use tours.

-Tours are designed to help users discover the different features and functionality of the KApp in an interactive way.
+Tours are designed to help users discover the different features and functionality of the kApp in an interactive way.
+To generate them, we use the [vue3-tour library](https://github.com/alexandreDavid/vue3-tour) on which we have added several additional features.

 ::: warning
 You will first have to follow the required steps to create your account then connect to make everything works as expected.